Skip to content

 Objectives

-• To encourage and support the utilization of genealogy as a tool for Americans to become aware of their history, heritage and self worth.
+• To encourage and support the utilization of genealogy as a tool for Americans to become aware of their history, heritage, and self-worth.

-• To encourage the collection, preservation and maintenance of African American genealogical materials at various libraries, museums and other repositories as the Society deems appropriate.
+• To encourage the collection, preservation, and maintenance of African American genealogical materials at various libraries, museums, and other repositories as the Society deems appropriate.

 • To stimulate the membership and the general public to research, study, and record their family histories.